At Hoopes Vision, it has always been our goal to provide the newest, safest, and most advanced technology to our patients.

 Along with blade-free LASIK, the other most significant advance in laser vision correction has been the advent of wavefront-optimized procedures.
-We were the first practice in Utah (by nearly five years) to offer wavefront-optimized LASIK, and the first to acquire multiple laser platforms capable of performing wavefront-optimized treatments.
+We were the first practice in Utah (by nearly eight years) to offer wavefront-optimized LASIK and the first to acquire multiple laser platforms capable of performing wavefront-optimized treatments.

 The most advanced LASIK and PRK procedures today are wavefront-optimized procedures.
 Wavefront-optimization means that the laser is designed to maintain the natural shape of the cornea after treatment.
-This leads to reduced side-effects such as haloes and glare, when compared to earlier, non-wavefront-optimized procedures.
+This leads to reduced side effects (such as haloes and glare) when compared to earlier, non-wavefront-optimized procedures.

 Because of their demonstrable superiority to previous laser refractive surgeries, Hoopes Vision performs exclusively wavefront-optimized LASIK and PRK.
 With the new Wavelight Refractive Suite and the Zeiss MEL80, Hoopes Vision is the only laser surgery practice in Utah to feature multiple laser systems capable of wavefront-optimized treatments.

 Mapping and Higher-Order Aberrations

 The first attempt to address this issue came in the form of wavefront mapping and wavefront-guided LASIK.
 In this type of procedure, microscopically detailed maps of the cornea, known as wavefront maps, were taken during the preoperative examinations.
 These maps were then used to guide the laser in what was called a wavefront-guided or custom treatment, and many LASIK surgeons reported reduced postoperative halos and glare in patients who received these treatments.